Courses and Education

 External links for more RCR training:

-Office of Research Integrity (ORI) presents: “The Lab: Avoiding Research Misconduct” This is an interactive movie that allows viewers to make ethical and life decisions as one of four characters.
+Research Integrity Office (RIO) presents: “The Lab: Avoiding Research Misconduct” This is an interactive movie that allows viewers to make ethical and life decisions as one of four characters.
 The outcome of the film is determined by the decisions, good or bad, made by the learner.

 National Institutes of Health